aloha666/Java2021/Antra Java.md

 - using execution plan to identify the cause of slowness
 - try to reduce joins. remove unused join and join conditions
-- use UNION ALL instead UNION
+- use UNION ALL (do not remove duplicate data) instead UNION (will remove duplicate data)
-- use the LIMIT to do the pagenation
+- use the LIMIT to do the pagenation分页 to get part of the data?
 - Create View or stored procedure to improve performance
 - avoid using IN

-### Join
+### Join（not in interview）

 - index join: if an index  exists

 - merge join: if at least one table is sorted

 - hash join: if both tables unsorted

 - ...

 ```sql
 /*index join*/